 According to this definition, an AGI that can learn without being taught would also be able to potentially exponentially self-improve.
 In 1966 British mathematician Irving J. Good captured the endgame of such advanced technology: “the first ultraintelligent machine is the last invention that man need ever make.”
 Indeed, AGI that surpasses human intellect would be able to self-improve without human input.

 But the “general” part of the term has made AGI a bit of a catchall for all future iterations and ideations of AI that we haven’t yet achieved.
 The definition laid out above isn’t professed by all.
 Divisions about what AGI even is, how it does and could work, and whether its pursuit is even wise run amuck.
-Let’s review the qualms of some of the world’s leading tech minds.
+Before we dive into the differing options of the world’s AI leaders, let’s review some of the latest AI developments.

-To summarize these opinions, many AGI commentators and researchers believe that AGI is, at the very least, more complex than scaling existing models—at most, impossible—and likely unattainable in the near future.
+To summarize, many AGI commentators and researchers believe that AGI is, at the very least, more complex than scaling existing models—at most, impossible—and likely unattainable in the near future.

 These questions also make one wonder what the true end goal of AI research is?
-Is it AGI?
+Is it to create AI that can generalize?
 And if AGI is the goal, should it be to achieve a human-like intelligence?
 Or to reach for superhuman capability?

 Then, to add yet more fuel to the fire, there is the separation between “intelligence” and “consciousness.”
 We’ve yet to achieve a truly “intelligent” machine, so how can we fantasize about a conscious machine when philosophers and scientists have not defined what consciousness even means for humans?